A Healing Fungi (Candlesnuff)

 Candlesnuff is the second fungi to feature in my Healing Fungi Guide.

 Candlesnuff Fungi is bioluminescent which means it produces and emits light in the darkness.
-This is very faint and not visible to the human eye.
+This is very faint and hardly visible to the human eye.
 It grows throughout the year and can be found in ancient woodlands and forests across the British Isles, mainland Europe and North America.

 A Healing Fungi (Candlesnuff) by Sue Cartwright, Spiral Leaf